chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/02-healthcheck-demo.md

 Now refresh the Kubernetes dashboard displaying the pods a few times

-You should start to see the warning message `Liveness probe failed: HTTP probe failed with statuscode: 404`
+You should start to see the warning message `Liveness probe failed: HTTP probe failed with statuscode: 404`  You will see that some of the pods have failed to start.

 ## 10. Refresh the browse displaying the website

 You should still see "version 1.0" displayed on the webpage.

-Kubernetes healthchecks have failed so version 1.1 of the website isn't healthy so no traffic is being sent to it.
+Kubernetes health checks have failed on the new pods so version 1.1 of the website isn't healthy so no traffic is being sent to it.
+Kubernetes is preventing a rolling update from happening until the new pods are known to be healthy.

 ## 11. Delete the demo